Marker Logo

 this page online

-topic lists: Native Americans • Waterways & Vessels.
+Waterways & Vessels.
 In addition, it is included in the Wisconsin Historical Society series list.

 Location.
 44° 4.256′ N, 88° 19.789′ W. Marker is in Stockbridge, Wisconsin, in Calumet County.
-Marker is on West Lake Street (County Highway E) 0.1 miles west of Harbor Ridge.
+It is on West Lake Street (County Highway E) 0.1 miles west of Harbor Ridge.
 Marker is near the end of the road at Stockbridge Harbor.
 Touch for map.
 Marker is at or near this postal address: 1903 West Lake Street, Stockbridge WI 53088, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Brothertown Indians of Wisconsin (approx. 5 miles away); Lime Kiln Ruins (approx. 6.4 miles away); Red Bird (approx. 6.7 miles away); High Cliff Cemetery (approx. 7.2 miles away); Kimberly Point Park (approx. 9.7 miles away); Civil War Veterans Memorial (approx. 9.7 miles away); The Old Council Tree (approx. 9.7 miles away); First Catholic Mass (approx. 9.8 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: The Brothertown Indians of Wisconsin (approx. 5 miles away); The Dick Family Cemetery (approx. 5.2 miles away); Lime Kiln Ruins (approx.

 Also see . . .
 Stockbridge, Wisconsin.
 Wikipedia entry.
 (Submitted on June 12, 2010.)

-Photographed By Keith L, June 9, 2010
+Photographed by Keith L, June 9, 2010

 3. Stockbridge Harbor and Marker

-Photographed By Keith L, June 9, 2010
+Photographed by Keith L, June 9, 2010

 4. Stockbridge Harbor